Sunday, December 29, 2019

 Geoffery McKinney on Treasure

-Treasure in My Forthcoming Book
+Treasure in My Forthcoming Book----

 Have you ever noticed in your D&D/AD&D/C&C/retro-clone games that the equipment list is a lot of fun at 1st level, and then rapidly slides into irrelevance?